Ingredients of a Happy Marriage11:57:00 AM

 One just has to make the right mix of the following ingredients for a happy marriage:

-4. Forgiving Attitude.
-Forget and forgive.
+4. Forgiving Attitude Don't just forget.
+Forgive.
 This one is the thumb rule of any successful relationship.
 Our brains have limited capacity to memorize things and thus its up to us to decide what we choose to remember - beautiful memories or ugly moments.
 The best marriages are served with an extra scoop of acceptance for one another’s peccadilloes.

-5. No Exit Door.
-If you enter matrimony with the mindset that in times of trouble you can take the Exit door, your relationship has more chances of being doomed.
+5. Life Long Commitment If you enter matrimony with the mindset that in times of trouble you can take the Exit door, your relationship has more chances of being doomed.
 While if you know that there is no Exit door, you would focus on staying in and would look for solutions.
 As they say, 'where the attention goes, energy flows'.

 Finally, I read it somewhere which I found extremely useful in this context.